Set up Time Machine

 When you connect an external hard drive directly to your Mac, you might be asked if you want to use the drive to back up with Time Machine.
 Select Encrypt Backup Disk (recommended), then click Use as Backup Disk.

-If Time Machine doesn't ask you to choose a backup disk:
+If Time Machine doesn't ask you to choose a backup disk when you connect the drive to your Mac:

 - Open Time Machine preferences from the Time Machine menu in the menu bar.
 Or choose Apple () menu > System Preferences, then click Time Machine.

 - Click Select Backup Disk, Select Disk, or Add or Remove Backup Disk.

 - Select a backup disk from the list, then click Use Disk.

 Back up using Time Machine

 After you set up Time Machine, it automatically makes hourly backups for the past 24 hours, daily backups for the past month, and weekly backups for all previous months.
-The oldest backups are deleted when your backup drive is full.
+The oldest backups are deleted when your backup disk is full.

 - To back up now instead of waiting for the next automatic backup, choose Back Up Now from the Time Machine menu .

-- To stop automatic backups, open Time Machine preferences, then either deselect Back Up Automatically (macOS Sierra) or turn off Time Machine (OS X El Capitan or earlier).
+- To stop automatic backups, open Time Machine preferences, then either deselect Back Up Automatically (macOS Sierra or later) or turn off Time Machine (OS X El Capitan or earlier).
 You can still back up manually by choosing Back Up Now from the Time Machine menu.

 - To cancel a backup in progress, choose Skip This Backup (or Stop Backing Up) from the Time Machine menu.

 - To check backup status, use the Time Machine menu.
 The icon shows when Time Machine is backing up , idle until the next automatic backup , or unable to complete the backup .

 - To exclude items from your backup, open Time Machine preferences from the Time machine menu, click Options, then click and select the item to exclude.

 Restore specific items from a Time Machine backup